-In RAN#117 it is agreed to further study on how model is identified for MI-Option2 (including the feasibility/necessity).
+In RAN#117, it is agreed to further study on how model is identified for MI-Option2 (including the feasibility/necessity).
 When dataset is transferred from the NW to UE in Step A of AI-Example 2-1 in the above agreement, the association between the model ID and the dataset is indeed straightforward.
 The base station provides the dataset to the UE, along with a model ID.
 The UE utilizes the dataset to train its UE-sided model.
 This option can be applied to both UE-side model and two-sided model since the dataset includes all the information the UE needs to train the corresponding model.

 Proposal 1: NW assigns the Model ID associated with the dataset and this is transferred from NW to UE (as shown in AI-Example2-1 step A).